LinziNunes/k8s-configurations/README.md

 # k8s-configurations

 Storing all the YAML definitions from CKA training

+## Deployments